 - Finishing each day with a sunset dip in balmy water

 Coles Bay gets so busy in summer that you have to enter a lottery to secure campsite spots.
-To escape the crowds, or maybe due to us forgetting to enter the lottery, we decided to walk the magnificent three-day Freycinet Peninsula Circuit.
+To escape the crowds, or maybe due to us forgetting to enter the lottery, we decided to walk the magnificent 3-day Freycinet Peninsula Circuit.

 Before heading off on the circuit, we had a quick jaunt up Mt Amos.
 It only takes a few hours and gives much better views over Wineglass Bay than any of the mountains you climb on the Freycinet Peninsula Circuit.
-If that tickles your fancy, Brittany wrote a great microadventure report you can (and should) check out here.
+If that tickles your fancy, Brittany wrote a great microadventure report you can (and should) check out.

 After tackling Mt Amos, we set off for Hazards Bay, taking on the circuit counter-clockwise.
 The walk to Hazards Bay is a cruisey track with some slight undulations and then a few kilometres on the beautiful beach itself.
-Walking in the heat of summer, we’d definitely earned a swim by the time we reach Hazards.
+Walking in the heat of summer, we’d definitely earned a swim by the time we reached Hazards.

 We were treated to blue skies, miles of white sand, glassy water and no one in sight.
 Not to put ideas in anyone’s head, but it may or may not be the perfect spot for a daytime skinny-dip, if you’re into that kind of thing…